alukach/stac-auth-proxy-deck/slides.md

 # why?

-auth story is still unsolved for stac ecosystem
+auth story is still unsolved for the STAC ecosystem

 --